Join Us in Austin on Sat., April 6, 2019!

 Despite their unique geographic and political position, the science communicators in the region are only loosely connected to each other, if at all.
 We recognize the power of strong connections among science communicators, not just for professional development, but for moral support in what may be a more challenging era for science than in the past.

-Breakout sessions to facilitate networking and collaboration among previously-disparate science communicators.
+Panels and Breakout Sessions to facilitate networking and collaboration among previously-disparate science communicators: